-"This is most likely not something I would admonish a member for or remove their post immediately, but I do prune retro-actively so that if new members are reading through all community posts, they don't see a weird pattern that contradicts the culture you're trying to build," Noele explains.
+"This is most likely not something I would admonish a member for or remove their post immediately, but I do prune retroactively so that if new members are reading through all community posts, they don't see a weird pattern that contradicts the culture you're trying to build," Noele says.

 This might not be standard practice for all communities, Noele caveats.
 "But this is what worked best for me in my last project to set a consistent culture."

 "This might be really surprising to CMs who have tended to spend almost all day moderating and engaging," Noele says.
-"This depends a lot on scale, because some contributors for huge communities specialize in and only do this work," she adds.
+"This depends a lot on scale, because some contributors for huge communities specialize in and only do this work.”

-But for the most part, any CM that has scope to engage in strategy work can and should usually pare down the amount of time they spend "moderating" and divert that time to proactive stuff — for starters, the steps above — which in turn positively effects moderation needs.
+But for the most part, any CM that has scope to engage in strategy work can and should usually pare down the amount of time they spend moderating and divert that time to proactive stuff — for starters, the steps above — which in turn positively affects moderation needs.